aunetx/blur-my-shell/README.md

 ### Donations

 If you want to sponsor me, first of all thank you very much!
-That really is not a required part of being an user, and other developers (for quite a lot of projects, them being extensions or GNOME itself) surely merit it more than me!
+That really is not a required part of being a user, and other developers (for quite a lot of projects, them being extensions or GNOME itself) surely merit it more than me!

 You can use either [GitHub Sponsors](https://github.com/sponsors/aunetx) or [Ko-fi](https://ko-fi.com/aunetx); and don't hesitate to ask for more specialized support if you need to!